Panner dies in shaft collapse

 Sukulwenkosi Dube-Matutu, Gwanda Correspondent

-AN illegal gold panner died while his counterpart sustained injuries after a shaft they were working in collapsed and buried them at a mine in Esigodini.
+AN illegal gold panner died while his counterpart sustained injuries after a shaft they were working in collapsed on them at a mine in Esigodini.

 Matabeleland South provincial police spokesperson Chief Inspector Philisani Ndebele confirmed the incident which occurred on Monday at around 4PM in Falcon Mine area.

-He said Mzingaye Talent Mafohla (35) died on Tuesday while admitted at the United Bulawayo Hospitals.
+He said Mzingaye Talent Mafohla (35) died on Tuesday while admitted to the United Bulawayo Hospitals.

 “I can confirm that we recorded a sudden death case where an illegal gold panner died while his counterpart sustained injuries after a shaft they were working in collapsed.
 Mzingaye Talent Mafohla and his mate were illegally panning for gold in a 12-metre-deep shaft when it collapsed and buried them.